Agile Testing: Best Practices, Benefits, Drawbacks, and More

 • How the tester feels about the test results.

-Session-based tests are carried out in charters that usually last 60 to 120 minutes, are aimed at creating products within a shorter time frame, and are typically automated.
+Session-based tests are carried out in charters that usually lasts 60 to 120 minutes, are aimed at creating products within a shorter time frame, and are typically automated.

 Agile Methodologies

-When talking about agile software development methodologies, four types stand out: Scrum, Lean, eXtreme, and Kanban.
-Each of these methodologies embraces the principles of Agile software development, aiming to enhance flexibility, collaboration, and customer satisfaction.
+When talking about agile software development methodologies, four types, such as scrum, lean, eXtreme, and Kanban stand out.
+Each of these methodologies embraces the principles of agile software development, aiming to enhance flexibility, collaboration, and customer satisfaction.

 Scrum